openedx/edx-documentation/en_us/shared/exercises_tools/Section_partial_credit.rst

 * :ref:`Text Input`

-By awarding partial credit for problems, you can motivate learners who have learned some of the course content and provide a score that accurately demonstrates their progress.
+By awarding partial credit for problems, you can motivate learners who have mastered some of the course content and provide a score that accurately demonstrates their progress.

 See the pages for these problem types for more information on configuring